We all know about the great benefits of breast milk for the mother and baby, and even the environment, but are there other uses of breast milk?

 - Chemo patients: Breast milk can help calm their stomachs, help with digestion and strengthen the immune system.

-- Burn patients: Breast milk helps heal and protect the skin and prevents infection.
+- Burn patients: Breast milk helps heal, protect the skin, and prevent infection.

-- Organ transplants: The breast milk helps fight any infections and helps to boost the immune system.
+- Organ transplants: Breast milk helps fight any infections and helps to boost the immune system.

 Breast Milk Helped to Heal a Terrible Sunburn

 "My milk helped to heal a terrible sunburn that was blistering in just a few days."

 "Last year on holidays, even though we used factor 50 on my 9-month-old, she still burnt.
 I put lots of breast milk on her, and by the morning, it was gone!"